TELOS-syslab/MerlinOSDI26AE/README.md

 ```

 ### Figure 15: Flash-Cache Hit Rate and Write Bytes

-Estimated runtime and resources:
-- CPU: high
-- Memory: recommend >= 32GB
+Recommended AE path: use the bundled results and `scripts/plot/flash.py`.

+Estimated cost for the optional rerun: high CPU load, recommend `>=32GB` RAM,
-- Disk: 8.5GB for the `CloudPhysics` traces.
+and about `8.5GB` disk for the CloudPhysics traces.

 The precomputed flash-cache results are in `data/flash/`.
 Regenerate the figure: